 Amsterdam Light Festival

-If you come over the Christmas period, be sure to check out the evening canal cruises on the Amsterdam Light Festival circuit in December and January.
+If you come over the Christmas period, be sure to check out the evening canal cruises on the Amsterdam Light Festival circuit.

-The Haarlemmerstraat (at the end of our street) is frequently voted Best Shopping Street in the Netherlands and is known in Amsterdam as the street where you can find anything and everything – especially if it involves food.
-There are lots of restaurants, cafes and speciality food shops (eg olive oil and vinegar, delicatessens, butcher, fishmonger, cheese shop, chocolatiers, wine merchants, tea and coffee shop, bakeries etc), hardware stores, clothing boutiques, stationers, florists, bike shops, newsagents, cinema – pretty much every kind of shop you can think of.
+Haarlemmerstraat / Haarlemmerdjk (at the end of our street) has been voted Best Shopping Street in the Netherlands and is known as the street where you can find anything and everything – especially if it involves food.
+There are lots of restaurants, cafes and speciality food shops (delicatessens, butchers, fishmonger, cheese shops, chocolatiers, wine merchants, tea and coffee shop, bakeries etc), hardware stores, clothing boutiques, stationers, florists, bike shops, newsagents, cinema – pretty much every kind of shop you can think of.